Construction (including construction litigation) in United States

 Work highlights

-• Advising a consortium of two EPC firms on disputes arising out of the impact of the Covid-19 pandemic on the design and construction of a $20bn LNG processing and exporting facility in Western Canada.
+• Represented EPC contractor in connection with approximately $1 billion in disputes relating to the COVID-19 pandemic on the design and construction of a $20 billion LNG processing and exporting facility in Western Canada.

-• Represented a European contractor in a five-week arbitration of disputes valued at over $600m arising from the construction of a large hydroelectric power generation facility in Eastern Canada.
+• Represented a large European contractor in a five-week arbitration of disputes valued at over $600 million arising from the construction of a $4 billion hydroelectric power generation facility in Eastern Canada.

 Troutman Pepper